Mixpeal/string-to-elements/readme.md

-It converts string to html elements, by breaking the sentence down into words and wrapping them with <span> element
+It convert strings to html elements, by breaking the sentence down into words and wrapping them with <span> element

 ## Installation